This post may contain paid links. See more info on my privacy page.

 - If you love Quesabirria, you'll also love my Ropa Vieja Recipe!

-It would be terrible to not have enough for everyone, especially with a recipe like this where it’s too good to pass up seconds!
+It would be a shame to not have enough for everyone, especially with a recipe like this where it's too good to pass up seconds!
 Just remember: guests tends to overfill tacos made for themselves, so assume 2 tacos per person.

 Number of Guests | Amount of Birria | Amount of Tacos |